siddhartherat1997/powerfactory_matrix_pencil/README.md

 # How to Run The Simulation

 - Pip Install powfacpy
-- Find the `dyn_sim_interface.py` file
+- Find the `dyn_sim_interface.py` file after install powfacpy.
-- Add this additional code in the given text file:
+- Add this additional code in in the above mentioned python file:

 ```python
 def initialize_opc(self, param=None):